redhat-ai-dev/ai-rhdh-installer/README.md

 Detailed documentation for configuring Pipelines/Tekton can be found in [`PIPELINES-CONFIG.md`](./docs/PIPELINES-CONFIG.md)

+## Developer Hub Configuration

+**Note**: It is required to go through the steps under documentation mentioned in [GitOps/ArgoCD Configuration](#gitopsargocd-configuration) and [Pipelines/Tekton Configuration](#pipelinestekton-configuration) before the steps under the documentation below.

+Detailed documentation for configuring Developer Hub can be found in [`RHDH-CONFIG.md`](./docs/RHDH-CONFIG.md)

 ## Setting Environment Variables for Configuration Scripts

 Configuration scripts can either take user input or can have environment variables set to skip manual input.
 To do this, follow the steps below: